dougeby/IntuneDocs/intune-user-help/help-and-support-windows-cpapp.md

 ## Get help with app problems

 Email your organization about any problems you experience in Company Portal.
 Select **Get Help** to start describing the problem.
-Your organization will use your description, and the diagnostic log ID included in the email, to troubleshoot the problem.
+Your organization will use the information you provide to troubleshoot the problem.
+If more help is needed to determine the problem, your organization will use the diagnostic ID&ndash;automatically included in the email&ndash;to reach out to Microsoft's support team.

 For the step-by-step procedure, see [Send logs to your company support from the Company Portal app for Windows 10](send-logs-to-your-it-admin-cp-windows.md).

 ## View helpdesk contact details
 Use your organization's helpdesk details, such as phone number, emails, and website to quickly troubleshoot work or school access.